vic-ma/howtodismantle.github.io/_posts/2024-01-03-Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.md

 Let's try out the selection and check the result.

 Side note: It might be necessary to apply additional filters on the result *after* the selection.
-If we want to do this, we must save these filters together with the layout.
-Then, we must apply the layout in the selection screen.
+If you want to do this, you must save these filters together with the layout.
+Then, you must apply the layout in the selection screen.

 ![image](/assets/2024-01-03/020.png)

-After having checked the result, we go back to the selection and save the selection as variant.
+After having checked the result, we go back to the selection and save the selection as a variant.
 A good practice is to use the workplace in the selection as part of the name of the variant.

 ![image](/assets/2024-01-03/030.png)